 Iceland's South Coast is easily accessible by car from Reykjavik and is an ideal self-drive day trip if you're planning a shorter stay in Iceland and don't have time to drive the entire Ring Road.
 I took a short 4-day trip to Iceland with three colleagues from my 'day job' in June 2017.
 We stationed ourselves in Reykjavik, rented a car, and planned various day trips during our stay (e.g., a self-drive around the Golden Circle and a visit to the ethereal Blue Lagoon).
 I was particularly intrigued by the possibility of seeing puffins from land.
 I'd read that puffins could often be found along the craggy cliffs at Dyrhólaey Peninsula not from from Vik so I was sold on this South Coast adventure!

-Iceland's Seljalandsfoss Waterfall
+Iceland's Seljalandsfoss Waterfalls

 There is plenty to see along the road when traveling by car between Reykjavik and Vik.
-We stopped at Seljalandsfoss on a blustery morning.
+We stopped at Seljalandsfoss waterfall on a blustery morning.
 The water tumbles over the rocks into a wildflower lined river below.
 The stunning scenery was part of the appeal of this Iceland South Coast road trip.

 Gljúfrabúi Waterfall - Dweller of the Gorge